AB 540 Resource Guide

 application procedures, and deadline, please contact PODER or Ana Coria at their email

-R'Dream's mission is to raise awareness of the experiences of undocumented students
+Undocumented Student Programs's mission is to raise awareness of the experiences of

-Most importantly, our goal is for students to be properly informed of the resources,
+succeeding at UCR.
+Most importantly, our goal is for students to be properly informed

-programs, and activities available to them at UCR and in the Riverside community.
+of the resources, programs, and activities available to them at UCR and in the Riverside

 provides answers to frequently asked questions regarding the UC AB 540 Tuition Exemption